easegress-io/easegress/doc/cookbook/migrate-v1-filter-to-v2.md

 func (m *Mock) Handle(ctx *context.Context) string
 ```

-Then, because Easegress is not using chain of responsibility to call filters
+Then, because Easegress is not using the chain of responsibility pattern to
-any more, we need to change the `return` statements from:
+call filters any more, we need to change the `return` statements from:

 ```go
 return ctx.CallNextHandler(result)